 As you can see, cleaning your electric rice cooker is actually really simple.
 But, its a task that many of us put off.
 Like everything, the more often you do it the easier it is so don’t be tempted to leave your cooker for long periods of time without giving it a good clean.
 If, however, you have ended up with troublesome or baked on stains, here are a few great hacks to help you get it gleaming again without using up too much elbow grease.

 You can practically keep your rice cooker in its optimum performance and glistening look by following these 3 simple tricks!

 Remove Unpleasant Odor Using Vinegar

 Burnt on food can leave a nasty smell which can also affect the taste of your dishes.
-Its also hard to get rid of and, as I said above, you need to avoid scraping it of in case you damage your pot.
+It’s also hard to get rid of and, as I said above, you need to avoid scraping it off in case you damage your pot.
 However, help is at hand in the shape of a simple household item that nearly all of us will have – vinegar!

 To get rid of unpleasant odors, I use distilled vinegar mixed with water – here’s how it works.